Malzagic/revers-objects/README.md

 ## Features

-- **Dynamic Element Reordering**: Click the "Reverse Order" button to rearrange the elements in reverse order.
+- **Dynamic Element Reordering**: Click the "Reverse" button to rearrange the elements in reverse order.
 - **Responsive Design**: The layout is styled using Tailwind CSS to ensure responsiveness.
 - **Gradient Text**: The text uses a gradient effect for modern visual appeal.
 - **Reusable Component**: The component is modular and reusable.